opengovfoundation/free-law-founders-site/index.md

 <div class="intro">
   <p>
-    The Free Law Founders is a nation-wide, collaborative effort <em>open to all people</em> who want to improve how laws and legislation are produced and presented to citizens of American states and cities.
+    The Free Law Founders is a nationwide, collaborative effort <em>open to all people</em> who want to improve how laws and legislation are produced and presented to citizens of American states and cities.
   </p>

   <ul class="member-name-list">